PICK ME! PICK ME!Okay, I know you've been on other mentor blogs, so let me just open with this:

 Or maybe you'd rather hear about my boss editing style:

 I have done several full manuscript critiques for my mentees and critique partners, all of whom I'm happy to say are now in one of 3 places: 1) working on R&Rs for agents 2) agented 3) have book deals.
 Should I be lucky enough to work with you, expect that I will be 100% honest about the strengths of your work as much as its weaknesses, though always in the interest of preserving your vision.
 You will have full creative freedom to address my concerns as you see fit.
 As long as you're willing to address them, we're going to get along just fine.

 Please With A Cherry On Top, Send Me:

-All genres of YA (with the exception of those in the "Not A Best Match" list below).
-Horror, thrillers, fantasy, contemp, magical realism, etc. I'm drawn to boy POV as much as girl.
+All genres of YA (except those in the "Not A Best Match" list below).
+I do mean all.
+Horror, fantasy, sci-fi, thrillers, historical fantasy, suspense, etc. I'm drawn to boy POV as much as girl.
 I love quirky, flawed characters and wacky, unique plots.
-I have a soft spot for anti-heroes, unreliable narrators, creepy things, humor, Twinkies, and psychological anything.
-Some of my favorite authors are Patrick Ness, Laini Taylor, Maggie Stiefvater, and V.E.
-Schwab.
-For titles I love, click here and check out my Recommended Reads.
-You can also find out more about me on my official bio page and on Twitter.
-To submit to me, click here!
+I have a soft spot for anti-heroes, creepy things, magical realism, humor, Twinkies, and psychological anything.
+I love atmospheric books where the world is its own character, and rich, underrepresented cultures (or unusual fantasy cultures).
+And if your MC is facing his/her greatest fear or desire, I NEED IT.

 I'm Not Your Best Match For: